In Part 1, we covered two common methods for pricing your services: one if you’re a sole trader and another if you run a small partnership.

 We undercharged.
 We lost money.
 Even worse: clients didn’t respect us.

-They didn’t believe that they were getting a good deal; they only thought it was a cheap price, rather than some worth paying for: something that had value.
+They didn’t believe that they were getting a good deal.
+Some thought that as it was a cheap price, it didn’t really carry value.

-A product that’s “cheap” and one that’s “a great deal” are not one and the same.
+After all, you’ll know yourself that product that’s cheap and something that’s “a great deal” aren’t necessarily one and the same.

-Because we didn’t have pre-set pricing documentation, this led to clients trying to negotiate with us for the price per hour, undercutting our already low offer.
+Because we didn’t have pre-set pricing documentation, this led to clients negotiating with us for the price per hour, undercutting our already low offer.
 We were unprepared, so they started haggling.

 To tackle this, we spent some time looking at what it cost us to offer this service.
-We believed (and still do) that training carries an immense amount of value and is essential to getting the most out of our product.
-Of course, it can still be tricky to properly get that across and so we considered how much value we provided to our clients’ businesses.
+We believe that training carries an immense amount of value and is essential to getting the most out of our product.
+We also looked at what our competitors were charging and based on this information, we came up with pricing plans that demonstrate the value of our service.

 Guess what happened?